nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 ownCloud Avatar integration
 ---------------------------

-ownCloud has supported user profile pictures (avatars) since ownCloud 6.
-If a user has a photo stored in the *jpegPhoto* or, since 6.0.2, *thumbnailPhoto* attribute on your LDAP server, it will be used as their avatar.
-In this case the user cannot their avatar (on their Personal page) as it must be changed in LDAP.
-*jpegPhoto* is preferred over *thumbnailPhoto*.
+ownCloud support user profile pictures, which are also called avatars.
+If a user has a photo stored in the *jpegPhoto* or *thumbnailPhoto* attribute on your LDAP server, it will be used as their avatar.
+In this case the user cannot their avatar (on their Personal page) as it must be changed in LDAP. *jpegPhoto* is preferred over *thumbnailPhoto*.

 .. figure:: ../images/ldap-fetched-avatar.png